Software manual

 • max_runtime::Float64 maximum runtime in wall-clock seconds

-• fdc::Bool finite difference: ALWAYS use central difference?
+• fdc::Bool finite difference: central difference? otherwise use forward difference

 • fdo::Int finite difference: scheme order (2nd or 4th)